 The 11+ Exam (required for children going into most Grammar schools, and some private schools) is different, and is taken early in year 6, or late in year 5, depending on the year and your local authority.
 If your child is going to take one of these exams, consider private tuition in the subjects as these are often not taught in schools.
-If you want to find out more about these exams then click here.

 From November to February, school interviews take place.
 Not all schools hold interviews, and in state schools they cannot affect the outcome of your application.
 These serve many purposes, but mainly help the school answer any questions you and your child have.
 You do not need to prepare for this interview but think of any questions you have, as this is the best time to get answers.

 During February and March, schools make offers of places to students.
 Usually, this is on the 1st of March for state schools.
 This tells you where you have been accepted, generally only one school.
 This place is automatically accepted in most areas, so you only need to act if you are unhappy with the offer.
 To see more on appealing a decision you are unhappy with, look at the section below.

 If your child was put on a waiting list, between March and April is when they will hear if they have a place at that school.
 This is not guaranteed but can happen in some schools if children do not accept their places or choose to go elsewhere.

 In May and June, appeals about school decisions are heard.
 The individual processes for this vary, so ask your secondary school for details.

 In September, your child will start at their new school.
 By this time, you should have had any appeals heard and know where your child is going.
 However, remember that you can still change your child’s school after this time if you are unhappy, through a switching schools process with the local council and school.